-Join the Columbia University Center on Global Energy Policy (CGEP) and Resources for the Future (RFF) in Washington, DC as we examine the regional impacts of oil volatility, and discuss whether there might be a federal role in supporting producing communities.
-Two panels will bring together experts at the federal, state, and local levels to discuss how volatile oil prices have affected and are likely to affect the economies of producing regions, and examine potential avenues for federal intervention to support economic diversification and fiscal health in producing regions.
+Columbia University Center on Global Energy Policy (CGEP) and Resources for the Future (RFF) in hosted this workshop to examine the regional impacts of oil volatility, and to discuss whether there might be a federal role in supporting producing communities.
+Two panels brought together experts at the federal, state, and local levels to discuss how volatile oil prices have affected and are likely to affect the economies of producing regions, and to examine potential avenues for federal intervention to support economic diversification and fiscal health in producing regions.

 Panel I: Energy Volatility—Local Impacts and Response

 9:30 a.m.–10:45 a.m.